 DAY 4: BAYEUX, BEAUTIFUL NORMANDY

-DAY 5: WWII DISCOVERY
+DAY 5: WWII SITES

 This is going to be a long and rewarding day.
 Of course there will a lunch break!

-DAY 6: FREE MORNING IN BAYEUX and GASTRONOMIC DISCOVERIES
+DAY 6: LEISURE TIME IN BAYEUX

 The Tapestry of Bayeux is without a doubt the world’s most celebrated piece of embroidery.
 Over 58 panels it recounts the invasion of England in 1066 by William I (William the Conqueror).

-DAY 7: MONT-SAINT-MICHEL, SAINT-MALO
+DAY 7: MONT SAINT-MICHEL, SAINT-MALO

-Today, travel a short distance to the magnificent Mont-Saint-Michel, a UNESCO world Heritage site, for a guided visit.
+Today, travel a short distance to the magnificent Mont Saint-Michel, a UNESCO world Heritage site, for a guided visit.
 Perched on a rocky islet, this 11th century Gothic style abbey is one of France’s most recognizable sights.
 The fortified island village ranks among the wonders of the Western World.
 It is a long climb to the top, involving walking up fairly steep paths and steps to arrive at the imposing abbey on top, but it is worth every step for the views.
-You’ll have about 3 hours here, so you can take your time to make your way up to explore the abbey with your guide.
+You’ll have about 3 hours here, so you can take your time to make your way up and to explore the abbey with your guide.

-DAY 9: COINTREAU, LOIRE VALLEY
+DAY 8: COINTREAU, LOIRE VALLEY

 From warring medieval counts to the kings and queens of France, many powerful figures have left their mark on the Loire Valley.
 The result is France’s most diverse and magnificent collection of castle architecture.
 The lush, fertile valley created by the winding Loire River has captured traveler’s hearts and imaginations for centuries.
 Hundreds of chateaux line France’s Royal River, the highest concentration of castles in the world.